namnam2303/namnam2303/README.md

 ## 💼 Professional Experience

-I have 6 months of experience working in software development, during be a C++ on job training staff at Toshiba Software Development VietNam .
+I have 6 months of experience working in software development, during be a java and C++ on job training staff at Toshiba Software Development VietNam .
 I'm passionate about clean code, best practices, and continuous learning.

 ## 🌐 Portfolio